 Let’s go back to the coffee shop example.
 This time I show up with representatives from the campus card office and over the next 30 minutes we install a cash-to-card machine in the hallway between the coffee shop and the bookstore.
 I pull ten dollars of cash from my pocket, slip it in the machine and load it on my employee id (campus card) in mere seconds.
 I turn around and walk into the coffee shop where I purchase a coffee and bear claw with my card.
 As the manager you saw all of this happen.
 Now I ask if you would help us encourage the use of the campus card by offering an incentive to your patrons.
 For every 10 cups of coffee purchased via the campus card the 11th is free.
 The coffee shop has a chance to increase sales, improve customer loyalty and provide an enhanced customer experience (on average, check out is 30 seconds quicker with cards than cash).

 I did not tell you to stop taking cash.
 But I encouraged it.
 I also provided you alternatives in how to take the payment and in how you view the customer experience.
 By offering the promotion the business does not tell patrons they can’t take cash.
 They are telling them how to get rewarded for using something they already have, their campus card.
 The coffee shop is now promoting the use of the card.
 Promoting is always easier than removing.
 The first in a series of small waves of change has occurred.
 With this ripple effect the building of a new habit has begun.

 So back to my initial question, is a cashless campus inevitable or improbable?
 If you are ready to find the answer for your organization then CampusGuard can help.
 Our experience and knowledge in payments and university life can help you view your cashless opportunities and initiatives from a different perspective.
-Contact us now and/or register for our upcoming webinar, "Developing a Strategy: A Cashless Campus" on October 14, 10 - 11 am CST.
+Contact us to get started.